simlei/org.cryptool.functionlist/sphinx-doc/overview.md

 # Overview

+This document gives a high-level overview over the project.
+It introduces how to run it and how to interact with it.
+In the following, the reader is assumed to already know the `CrypTool <https://cryptool.org>`_ project.

 The CrypTool Functionlist project, short "flist", is embodied by a command line program where the main mode of operation is to just run it without command line parameters.
 It performs a sequence of steps.
 When command line parameters are specified, they are interpreted as the sequence of step names.
 Otherwise, a preconfigured sequence of steps is performed.

 In the following, it is assumed the user is in the root directory of the project (i.e. `src` and `ws-static` are the sub-folders of the current working directory).
 Paths that start with `./` are relative to the project root.